outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - related variables
           - attention
       - limits of solvability occur with non-interchangeable (not equal) alternatives that can't be distinguished with the given info, without being given the info of the answer (or info that makes it identifiable or possible to filter/reduce other options)
+        - indicates that the interaction of the available variable info:
+          - is too low-dimensional
+          - includes info about too distant/indirect variables/rules
+          - includes info that cant capture/derive approximations/actual values of the variation/patterns of the output variable or its proxy variable
+          - doesnt have a vertex variable or connectable interfaces/variables

         - there may be some combination of movement, rule selection, default config, attention & memory that produces difference choices without giving clear info signaling this difference (limit of solvability is reached)

     - optimizability of a problem, given resource limits (market, time, info about alternative, related, & interactive products)